Slurry Separation

 Types of Solid-Liquid Separation Equipment

 A variety of solid-liquid separation equipment is available, each tailored for specific applications.
+Each type of equipment operates based on a specific principle of separation, targeting the efficient division of different phases present in a mixture.
+These systems are typically designed to separate two phases—the solid and liquid components—in industrial processes.
 Here is an overview of the most common types:

 a.
 Gravity-Based Separators